basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 Sink workers can tolerate communication with dead peers in the source cluster, so sink configuration should be added in before expanding source clusters.

 The number of replrtq_sinkworkers needs to be tuned for each installation.
-Higher throughput nodes may require more sinkworkers to be added.
+Higher throughput nodes may require more sink workers to be added.
 If insufficient sink workers are added queues will build up.
 The size of replication queue is logged as follows:

 `@riak_kv_replrtq_src:handle_info:414 QueueName=replq has queue sizes p1=0 p2=0 p3=0`